JIAOJIAOMEI/Evolution_algorithm/Best_20/best_20_summary/best_20_summary.md

 I see that you don't seem to have instructions for the 20 parameters I sent you yesterday.
 I tried these parameters myself.
 The number of iterations was supposed to be one million, but one million is too much, so I tried 500, 2000,and 5000.

+if you have some particular parameter combination want me to run, tell me anytime.

 - In general, functions 16, 18 perform very well, even with 500 iterations, and some parameter combinations find 100% of the minimum values.
 - Function 17 performed second only to 16 and 18, probably around 60% to 70%.
 - The functions 21, 22, 23 can find the minimum value under 2000 iterations, but the fluctuations are relatively large and the probability is in the interval of 10% to 80%.